39 Questions to Ask When Hiring Property Management

 Be Clear on Cost

-This is where comparing and contrasting comes in handy.
+This is where comparing and contrasting come in handy.
 It may be difficult to determine if a property management company is affordable enough unless you check what other similar companies offer.
 Get a good breakdown of the cost for all services rendered, as well as any additional fees that may pop up later on, such as unforeseen repairs and damages.

 In a nutshell, hiring property management all boils down to proper research and understanding the services involved.
 Remember, the responsibilities of a property manager are almost endless, be sure to select one that will make life much easier for you!